 - Eat often and eat as healthy as possible.
 The idea is to avoid heartburn.

 Eat small but frequent meals, take plenty of rest, watch out for urinary tract infection, and avoid using hair colour.
 You may get touch-ups or streaks, but full hair colour is not recommended because the body may absorb chemicals if the dye touches the scalp.
-Here are a few more tips for week 6:
+Here are a few more tips that you should follow:

 - Knock out unpasteurized food and undercooked meat and egg from your diet to avoid bacterial contamination.